Charles Philip Littlejohn

 He graduated with a bachelor's degree in law from Victoria University of Wellington (VUW) in 1957 and was admitted as a Barrister and Solicitor in 1965.
 He completed an LL.M. (master's) degree through VUW in 1969.
 His LLM thesis Parliamentary Privilege in New Zealand was the first detailed study of this area of law and is still referred to by leading authorities on NZ parliamentary practice.

 One of Littlejohn's first tasks as Clerk of the House was to move people who had set up camp (a "Māori Tent Embassy") in Parliament grounds in protest at Māori land confiscations by the Crown.
 During his nine years as Clerk of the House, Littlejohn oversaw the introduction of significantly improved services to members of Parliament and new security measures in Parliament.
 He also assisted in the design and construction of at least five additions to Parliament House, as well as participating on official committees overseeing the construction of the Beehive Executive Wing on the parliamentary precinct.

 Littlejohn retired at the age of 62 on 31 July 1985.
 Littlejohn is believed to be the first non-member of Parliament to be given the honour of addressing Parliament in response to tributes accorded to him by members on his retirement as Clerk of the House.

-In the 1985 New Year Honours, Littlejohn was appointed a Commander of the Order of the British Empire, in recognition of his services as Clerk of the House of Representatives.
+In 1977, Littlejohn was awarded the Queen Elizabeth II Silver Jubilee Medal.
+In the 1985 New Year Honours, he was appointed a Commander of the Order of the British Empire, in recognition of his services as Clerk of the House of Representatives.
+He was later awarded the New Zealand 1990 Commemoration Medal.

 Littlejohn died on 14 September 2014 at 91 years of age.